-PO14 Street networks must be safe system compliant and should be integrated, accessible, legible and permeable, and prioritise walking, cycling via separated cycleways and public transport.
-PO15 Street layouts should respond to the existing landscape and topography.
-PO16 Street networks should provide direct, convenient and comfortable connections through neighbourhoods and centres, and to essential attractions and services.
-PO17 Street networks should maximise opportunities to interchange between transport modes and co-locate interchange points with other destinations.
-PO18 Development is located on roads that are appropriate for the nature of traffic generated, having regard to the safety and efficiency of the transport network.
-PO19 Streets are to be able to adapt to changing modes and innovative and new technologies.
-PO20 Development does not compromise the orderly provision and staging of the transport network.
-PO21 Water sensitive urban design systems should be integrated in streets to maximise retention and reuse of stormwater to reduce the load on end of pipe infrastructure and minimise downstream impacts on local waterways.
-PO22 Street networks, including pedestrian and cycle networks, should reflect the function and role of streets based on the hierarchy of street types, as shown in Table 1 below.
+PO13 Street networks must be safe system compliant and should be integrated, accessible, legible and permeable, and prioritise walking, cycling via separated cycleways and public transport.
+PO14 Street layouts should respond to the existing landscape and topography.
+PO15 Street networks should provide direct, convenient and comfortable connections through neighbourhoods and centres, and to essential attractions and services.
+PO16 Street networks should maximise opportunities to interchange between transport modes and co-locate interchange points with other destinations.
+PO17 Development is located on roads that are appropriate for the nature of traffic generated, having regard to the safety and efficiency of the transport network.
+PO18 Streets are to be able to adapt to changing modes and innovative and new technologies.
+PO19 Development does not compromise the orderly provision and staging of the transport network.
+PO20 Water sensitive urban design systems should be integrated in streets to maximise retention and reuse of stormwater to reduce the load on end of pipe infrastructure and minimise downstream impacts on local waterways.
+Optimise opportunities for innovative urban water management such as passive irrigation of street trees and measures to reduce and/or slow stormwater runoff.
+PO21 Street networks, including pedestrian and cycle networks, should reflect the function and role of streets based on the hierarchy of street types, as shown in Table 1 below.